jackjazb/crafting-room/README.md

   - `www.craftingroomrecordings.co.uk`
   - `api.craftingroomrecordings.co.uk`

-These also need to be set up in the hosting providers DNS config.
+These also need to be set up in the hosting provider's DNS config.

 3. Spin up the site's docker container
 ```